cgpalmer/ms4/README.md

   any other buttons because they think nothing is happening.
 + User is limited to a quantity of 1 of a specific item, if they are digitally downloading that item.
 This is because you only need to download one digital copy.
 + User can only access the links to members area if they are logged in.
-+ Only super users are able to access django admin and my own custom admin.
++ Only super users are able to access django admin and the content management system admin.
+THIS MAY CHANGE

 ___
 <span id="technologiesUsed"></span>